 Reimagining the CDO role will require an emphasis on and understanding of not only race and racism, but more specifically the ways in which anti-Blackness continues to manifest as the cultural and organizational norm.
 A Chief Diversity Officer must understand the ways in which systems of oppression intersect to create unique experiences for groups within and beyond the organization.
 They must also understand their role in being complicit within, and their power to disrupt, these systems.

 Reimagining the CDO role will require an emphasis on and understanding of the ways in which anti-Blackness continues to manifest as the cultural and organizational norm.
-Click To Tweet
+Share on X3.)
+Disrupting the Status Quo

 This movement calls for the CDO to embody the role of an active disruptor—perhaps we call it the Chief Disruptive Officer.
 A focus on justice is inherently disruptive, as it requires dismantling and correcting systems that have traditionally been exclusionary and harmful.
 Additionally, reimagining the CDO role means moving beyond “managing conflict and resistance” to “anticipating conflict and resistance.”
-The latter more readily welcomes conflictand requires inoculating oneself and the organization against it, rather than institutionalizing measures that actively avoid it.
+The latter more readily welcomes conflict, and requires inoculating oneself and the organization against it, rather than institutionalizing measures that actively avoid it.

-I think about some of the more recent examples of employee resistance or “disruption” that have been amplified in the media; for example, the Black employees at Adidas who called out the organization for its own role in perpetuating racism, and who outlined specific demands for leadership to address.
+This movement calls for the CDO to embody the role of an active disruptor—perhaps we call it the Chief Disruptive Officer.
+Share on XI think about some of the more recent examples of employee resistance or “disruption” that have been amplified in the media; for example, the Black employees at Adidas who called out the organization for its own role in perpetuating racism, and who outlined specific demands for leadership to address.
 From my perspective, this and similar modes of collective action present optimal conditions for the CDOs of today to leverage the power in the collective.
 Rather than “police” or manage and avoid the resistance, CDOs should see themselves as part, or even champions, of the resistance.

-Moving beyond the rhetoric and centering justice in our work means reimagining who we deem as qualified for doing this very important work.
+Rather than 'police' or manage and avoid the resistance, CDOs should see themselves as part, or even champions, of the resistance.
+Share on XMoving beyond the rhetoric and centering justice in our work means reimagining who we deem as qualified for doing this very important work.
 The Chief Disruptive Officer of today will require an evolved toolkit—a toolkit that honors and values lived experiences, is critical of the ways in which anti-Blackness has been persistent in this work, and leverages one’s role as an active disruptor.